-David answered, “I am the son of your servant Jesse the Bethlehemite.”
+David answered, “The son of your servant Jesse the Bethlehemite.”

-1It came to pass when he had made an end of speaking to Saul that the soul of Jonathan was knit with the soul of David, and Jonathan loved him as his own soul.
+1It came to pass when he had made an end of speaking to Saul that the soul of Jonathan was bound together with the soul of David, and Jonathan loved him as his own soul.

 3Then Jonathan and David cut a covenant because he loved him as his own soul.

-4Jonathan stripped himself of the robe that was on him and gave it to David, and his fighting attire, even to his sword and to his bow and to his belt.
+4Jonathan stripped himself of the tunic that was on him and gave it to David, and his fighting attire, including his sword and his bow and his belt.

-6It came to pass as they came, when David returned from the slaughter of the Philistine, that the women came out of all the cities of Israel singing and dancing to meet king Saul, with tambourines, with joy and with musical instruments.
+6And it came to pass upon their coming back, when David returned from the slaughter of the Philistine, that the women came out of all the cities of Israel singing and dancing to meet King Saul with tambourines, with joy and with musical instruments.

-7The women sang one to another as they celebrated and said,
+7The celebrating women answered one another and said,

 “Saul has slain his thousands,

-10It came to pass on the next day that an evil spirit from God rushed upon Saul, and he prophesied in the middle of the house.
-David was playing the lyre with his hand as he did day by day.
+10It came to pass on the next day that an evil spirit from God rushed upon Saul, and he prophesied in the midst of the house.
+David was playing the harp with his hand as he did day by day.
 Saul had his spear in his hand

-11and Saul threw the spear, for he said, “I will pin David even to the wall!”
-David escaped from his presence twice.
+11and Saul threw the spear, for he said, “I will pin David to the wall!”
+But David escaped from his presence twice.

-13Therefore Saul removed him from his presence and made him his captain over a 1,000; and he went out and came in before the people.
+13So Saul removed him from his presence and made him his commander over 1,000, and he went out and came in before the people.

 15When Saul saw that he was very successful, he was afraid of him.